VEZY/PlantBiophysics.jl/README.md

   - [x] The status field must be part of the struct in input of the high-level functions for easy construction, but be passed as an argument to the low-level functions so we avoid the copy(object, object[i]) in the high-level calls.
   - [x] Make a custom type for status so they are indexable?
 Maybe use [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) instead ?
 Not sure, `status[i].A = 12` does not modify the array, only `status.A[i] = 12` does, and we will provide status[i] as input to the low-level function so...
 Or else we get the output of the low level function, and re-assign it to the status: `status[i] = output_status`, but this is not the best solution.
 Use a dataframe with a view instead for several time steps ?
 Make a microbenchmark, dataframes should be fast.
   - [x] Make sure all functions currently applied to the status are still needed, and if so check if they work.
-  - [ ] Add a check on the combination of models + status to see if the initialization is complete, but make it optional (arg `check=true` by default).
+  - [x] Add a check on the combination of models + status to see if the initialization is complete, but make it optional (arg `check=true` by default).
-  - [ ] Make a new `submodels` function for each model that list all models that are used by a model.
+  - [x] Make a new `dep` function for each model that list all models that are used by a model.
 It can be nothing, an abstract model (e.g. `AbstractAModel`), a concrete model (e.g. `Fvcb`) or any combinations of models (e.g. photosynthesis + stomatal conductance).
-  - [ ] Make a function to build a tree of models based on the `submodels` outputs.
+  - [x] Make a function to build a tree of models based on the `dep` outputs.
-- [ ] Remove checks on the models when calling the processes functions, and move it to the construction of the group of models and/or to the user with a check function.
+- [x] Remove checks on the models when calling the processes functions, and move it to the construction of the group of models and/or to the user with a check function.
 - [ ] For the computation of MTG + Weather, give an option on which way the computation is done: compute one time-step for each node, and then the second..., or compute all time-steps for each node at once.
 The latter avoids visiting the tree n times, so it should be the default.
 But sometimes models need the result of other nodes before continuing, so the former is necessary.
 Add the option with a type so we use dispatch, e.g.: `TimeStepFirst` and `NodeFirst`.
-- [ ] Add a nicer print method to the ModelList and to the Status / TimeSteps
+- [x] Add a nicer print method to the ModelList and to the Status / TimeSteps
 - [ ] Merge meteo variables and status variables ?
 In this case we could update their values, e.g. re-compute the microclimate inside the canopy and use it for the simulation.
 - [ ] Remove Status and only use TimeSteps?
 With Status being TimeSteps of one.
 - [ ] Replace default `typemin(Type)` by `missing` values in the initializations ?
 But check the impact on performance because we can't do it easily because everything is typed using MutableNamedTuples.